 The Envelope:

-The research can’t demonstrate cause and effect.
+The research doesn’t demonstrate cause and effect.
 But by now the consensus is that even a high-fat Mediterranean diet is good for the heart, the brain and various other organs.
 People following a Mediterranean pattern lowered their chance of a heart attack or stroke by 29 percent.
 They were 57 percent less likely to be diagnosed with breast cancer.
 The risk of diabetes was 30 percent lower.

 Do Try This at Home: